kanow/operations/Documentation/ForBeginners/TheTypoScript/Index.rst

       :alt: Root page in page tree
       :class: with-shadow

-2. Switch to the Template module in the left
+2. Switch to the Template module on the left

    .. image:: /Images/Backend/template-module.png
       :alt: Template module on the left